Representative Cases

 • Levs v.
 CNN & Turner Broadcasting, No. 410-2014-00427 (EEOC) – Obtained a settlement in an action that challenged the amount of paid parental leave biological fathers were given by CNN and Turner Broadcasting as a violation of Title VII’s sex discrimination ban.

 • Awan v.
-House of Representatives – Obtained a $850,000 settlement for five former House of Representatives IT staffers who became the target of right-wing conspiracy theories and were wrongfully terminated by dozens of House offices.
+House of Representatives – Obtained an $850,000 settlement for five former House of Representatives IT staffers who became the target of conspiracy theories and were wrongfully terminated by dozens of House offices.

 • Dukes v.
 Walmart Stores, Inc., No. 01 Civ.
 2252 (N.D.
 Cal.) – Defeated Walmart’s attempt to dismiss and strike the largest gender discrimination employment class action in U.S. history following the Supreme Court’s denial of class certification.